ilabelagent/TelAuto/README.md

 - ⚡ **Multi-Platform** - Deploy to AWS, GCP, Render, or run locally
 - 🔐 **Secure** - Uses Secrets Manager for credentials
 - 📊 **Analytics** - Tracks performance and learning metrics

+## Integration with Valifi Kingdom Platform

+This module is designed to integrate seamlessly with the main Valifi Kingdom Platform, leveraging shared services for memory management and service discovery.

+*   **Unified Memory:** Utilizes the `UnifiedMemoryBridge` for persistent learning and context sharing, specifically for chat logs and learned patterns.
+*   **Module Interface:** Adheres to the `ModuleInterface` contract for standardized lifecycle management and communication within the platform.
+*   **Service Registry:** Registers with the central `ServiceRegistry` for dynamic discovery and health monitoring by the main platform orchestrator.

 ---